Constructor-io/constructorio-ui-quizzes/README.md

 `Module parse failed: Unexpected token (15:32)
 You may need an appropriate loader to handle this file type, currently no loaders are configured to process this file`

-We expose an ES2015 supported version of our library which can be imported by doing:
+We expose an ES2015 version of our library which can be imported by doing:

 `import CioQuiz from '@constructor-io/constructorio-ui-quizzes/commonJs'`